cindypan1999/cindypan1999.github.io/_posts/2025-05-03-a-radish-success-story.md

 ## a radish success story

-I became a farmer this year.
-That said, my yield is not impressive, so I don't mean disrespect to farmers in anyway by calling myself a farmer.
-If anything, I have deep admiration and interest in those who can grow their food in mass.
+I grew a variety of vegetables this year and hope to become a more legitimate farmer in the future.
+Through my experience growing plants in containers on my roof, I have developed a deep admiration and interest in those who can grow their food in mass, aka farmers.
 In this post, I will share my radish success story.

 # Last year - August 2024